Skip to Main Content

 Outlook

-The environment for the banking industry will remain challenging in 2025.
-As a universal bank, however, we still expect to be able to present gratifying results thanks to our strategy and diversified business model.
+The environment for the banking industry will remain challenging in 2026.
+We expect, however, that the bank will achieve solid results thanks to its clear strategy and diversified business model.
+We will exercise our responsibility as Switzerland’s second-largest universal bank and make an active contribution to the stability of the financial centre.
 When conducting our business activities, we aim for a balanced combination of economically, socially and environmentally sustainable development.
-We aspire to further expand our market position in the Greater Zurich Area as the number one for private individuals and SMEs.
+We are focusing in parallel on digitalisation and innovation to enhance the client experience.
+We aspire to rigorously expand our market position in the Greater Zurich Area as the number one for private individuals and SMEs.

 More outlook